shiroNaux/vaults/Data/Data Engineering/Data Modeling/Data Vault/Data Vault.md

 -> Tức là các Link này chứa data không thể bị update (Log, Transaction, ...).
 Khi đó dữ liệu sẽ được lưu trực tiếp trong bảng Link, không cần bảng satellite -> Join ít hơn.
 #### Exploration Link

+Đây là 1 loại Link phục vụ cho Business Rules.
+Ví dụ:
+- Khi ta muốn biết rằng User có thích Product nào hay ko, ta hoàn toàn có thể tạo thêm 1 bảng Link giữa User và Product.
+Bảng này giống như 1 model thống kê, đo kha
+ The official specification calls it also a Deep Learning link because it can give confidence for the prediction and strength for the correlation of 2 datasets, but if we stay with these 2 columns, we could also try to use it to model a result of the ML recommendation system between a user and an item.
+The link would then specify how possible it is that the user will like the product.
+Here, the link is mutable since the prediction can change or even be discarded if the algorithm detects other user preferences changes.

 ### Satellites

 >